Professor Visa Sponsorship Jobs in Nebraska

 Which visa types are most common for professor roles in Nebraska?

-The H-1B is the most common visa for professors in Nebraska, as faculty positions at universities typically qualify as specialty occupations requiring at least a master's or doctoral degree.
+The H-1B visa is the most common visa for professors in Nebraska, as faculty positions at universities typically qualify as specialty occupations requiring at least a master's or doctoral degree.
 The O-1A is an option for candidates with exceptional academic records.
-Many universities also use the J-1 exchange visitor visa for visiting scholars and postdoctoral researchers, though it carries a two-year home residency requirement for some participants.
+Many universities also use the J-1 visa exchange visitor visa for visiting scholars and postdoctoral researchers, though it carries a two-year home residency requirement for some participants.

 Which companies sponsor visas for professors in Nebraska?